Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 the secrets associated with a resource by supplying a `SecretDestination` in the `Spec`.

-The optionality of this step is key for [preferring managed identity](#prefer-managed-identity), as it allows those in AAD/Managed identity cases to avoid secrets they don't want/won't use being put into their namespace.
+The optionality of this step is key for [preferring managed identity](#prefer-managed-identity), as it allows those in AAD/Managed identity cases to avoid secrets they don't want/won't use being retrieved into their namespace.

 ```go
 // Note: This is the same type that is used for specifying references to user created secrets/